Lexicon

 AORIGINAL

-The principle that a query is not a request for data but a contract specifying what evidence is required: which contexts may be referenced, which predicates are invoked, which witness classes are acceptable, and what degree of uncertainty the requester will tolerate.
+A query is not a request for data but a contract specifying what evidence is required: which contexts may be referenced, which predicates are invoked, which witness classes are acceptable, and what uncertainty the requester will tolerate.
+The logic mirrors legal discovery: a subpoena specifies what documents are sought, under what authority, within what temporal scope, and subject to what privilege claims.
 Results carry standing labels — certified, witnessed, or proposed — that specify the epistemic status of each returned item.
 The contract is auditable: a downstream consumer can inspect not only what was returned but under what obligations the return was made.
-Query-as-contract eliminates the ambiguity of conventional database queries, where the system returns results without specifying whether they are exhaustive, approximate, or drawn from stale data — a silence that systematically misleads consumers about the reliability of what they receive.

 The Quiet Foreclosure